Sri Lanka in crisis: President flees and ire turns to PM

 “We need both … to go home,” said Supun Eranga, a 28-year-old civil servant in the crowd.
 “Ranil couldn’t deliver what he promised during his two months, so he should quit.
 All Ranil did was try to protect the Rajapaksas.”

-But Wickremesinghe, who declared a state of emergency, appeared on television to reiterate that he would not leave until a new government was in place — and it was not clear when that would happen, with the opposition deeply fractured.
+But Wickremesinghe appeared on television to reiterate that he would not leave until a new government was in place — though he urged the Parliament speaker to find a new prime minister agreeable to both the government and the opposition.
+It was not clear when that would happen, in part because the opposition is deeply fractured.

-Although he fled, Rajapaksa has yet to resign, but the speaker of the parliament said the president assured him he would later in the day.
+Although he fled, Rajapaksa has yet to officially resign, but the speaker of the parliament said the president assured him he would do so later in the day.

 Police initially used tear gas to try to disperse the protesters outside the prime minister’s office but failed, and more and more marched down the lane toward the compound.
 As helicopters flew overhead, some demonstrators held up their middle fingers.